vsmicrogenomics/Pathway-Feature-Identification/README.md

 # Pathway Feature Identification

 This script, "Pathway_Feature_Identification.py", is designed to analyze microbial genomic data, particularly focusing on identifying pathway features associated with antimicrobial resistance (AMR).
 It utilizes KEGG pathway data and applies logistic regression for feature identification.
+This script is designed to process the output files of MicrobeAnnotator, a tool for microbial genome annotation.

 ## Overview